Visit the Campbell Scientific Forum to submit your question to users around the world.

-If a datalogger’s OS hasn't been upgraded in a long time, can the most current OS be downloaded, or do the upgrades need to be done incrementally?
+If a datalogger OS has not been upgraded in a long time, can the most current OS be downloaded, or do the upgrades need to be done incrementally?

 Note that in many instances, an OS update may not be necessary.
 Before updating, check the OS Revision History to see if a newer version would provide desired benefits.